Catacombb/f9-clone/README.md

 - Replace the placeholder images with real images
 - Add additional components as needed
 - Customize the Vapi assistant's responses in the `make-call/route.ts` file

-## License

-This project is for demonstration purposes only.
-The original design belongs to F9 Productions.